z503722728/MemoryMesh/README.md

 # MemoryMesh

-This project is based on the [Knowledge Graph Memory Server](https://github.com/modelcontextprotocol/servers/tree/main/src/memory) from the MCP servers repository and **preserves its base functionality**.
+This project is based on the [Knowledge Graph Memory Server](https://github.com/modelcontextprotocol/servers/tree/main/src/memory) from the MCP servers repository and retains its core functionality.
 For installation details beyond what’s provided here, refer to the original repository link above if needed.
 The main entry point of this application is the index.js file.

 ## Overview
 MemoryMesh is a local knowledge graph server that can store, update, and recall structured information for AI models.
-Originally **tailored for text-based RPG** settings, it can also be **adapted to social networks, organizational planning, or other structured data scenarios**.
+Originally **designed for text-based RPG** settings, it can also be **adapted to social networks, organizational planning, or other structured data scenarios**.

 ### Key Features
 * **Dynamic Schema-Based Tools:** MemoryMesh supports **creating dynamic tools directly from schema definitions**.
 You can add a schema file, and the **server automatically generates** add_, update_, and delete_ tools for that entity type.
 * **Schemas:** Allows the creation of "schemas" that **pushes AI** in generating necessary nodes (entities) throughout your sessions.
 A separate tool included! _(more details below)_
 * **Metadata Expansion:** Define required, optional, and enumerated fields on nodes.
 This structure **guides AI**, ensuring it provides the information you need.
 * **Relationships Made Easy:** By including relationship definitions within schemas, **AI will be forced** to create edges and related nodes.
-* **AI Awareness:** Tools are designed to **inform the AI what data is expected**.
+* **AI Awareness:** Tools are designed to **inform the AI about the data that is expected**.
 The AI can use these tools to maintain a consistent and accurate knowledge graph as the narrative or data scenario progresses.
 * **Update nodes and edges**: added update tool.
 * **Event Support:** An event system is in place to track operations _(still not fully tested)_.